openmc-dev/openmc/docs/source/pythonapi/deplete.rst

 The :class:`openmc.deplete.IndependentOperator` uses inner classes subclassed from those listed above to perform similar calculations.

-The following classes are used to define continuous removal or feed rates in molten salt reactors (MSRs)
+The following classes are used to define transfer rates to model continuous removal or feed of isotopes during a depletion analysis.

 .. autosummary::
    :toctree: generated
    :nosignatures:
    :template: myclass.rst

-   MsrContinuous
+   TransferRates

 Intermediate Classes
 --------------------